-When necessary, COA enters into a SCA with a provider (based on requests from our UM and/or Care Management department).
-Once a SCA is completed, we will reach out to the provider to ask them if they are interested in joining the network.
-If interested, we follow our usual policy and procedures with respect to the contracting process.
+When necessary, COA enters into a Single Case Agreement (SCA) with a provider (based on requests from UM and/or care management departments).
+Once a SCA is completed, COA will contact the provider to ask them if they are interested in joining the network.
+If interested, COA follows the usual policy and procedures with respect to the contracting process.